jeanmayorga/Github-Clone/README.md

 ### `yarn dev`

 Runs the app in the development mode.\
-Open [http://localhost:ç](http://localhost:ç) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+To run all the tests

 ### `yarn build`

-Builds the app for production to the `build` folder.\
+Next build the app
-It correctly bundles React in production mode and optimizes the build for the best performance.